sigurdru/IN4200-High-Performance-Computing-and-Numerical/oblig1/IN4200_Oblig1_15907/README.md

 ```
 make compile
 ```
 this will produce an executable file `run.exe`.
-In order to execute this file you have to provide it with the filename of a file containing a web graph, a damping constant, convergence threashold value and number of top websites you want displayed.
+In order to execute this file you have to provide it with the filename of a web graph, damping constant (d), convergence threashold value ($\epsilon$) and number of top websites you want displayed (n).
 ```
 ./run.exe simple-webgraph.txt 1.
 0.000001 3
 ```